spaciousejar/spaciousejar/README.md

 I am a huge fan of open-source and [have built projects](https://www.gitme.live/) used by thousands.

-Reach out to me at [jadhavvicky752@gmail.com](mailto:jadhavvicky752@gmail.com) for questions, collaborations, or tech discussions.
+For questions, collaborations, or tech discussions, reach out to me at [jadhavvicky752@gmail.com](mailto:jadhavvicky752@gmail.com).

 [More about me &rarr;](https://portfolio-main-eta-five.vercel.app/)